 Security tip: Be mindful to use encrypted websites; look for the green padlock next to the web address to ensure that your data and passwords remain safe, especially when you’re on the move.

-I am responsible for the operation of our exciting SASIG, including coordinating the high-quality speakers the conferences attract.
-I previously worked with The Security Company (International) Limited and bring substantial project and account management experience to my current role.
-It's great how we enable the conversation about security amongst world-leading organisations, developing our events in an ever-changing and increasingly digital world.
+I am responsible for the operation of our exciting SASIG events, including coordinating the high-quality speakers the conferences attract.
+I bring substantial project and account management experience to my new role.
+It's great how we enable the conversation on security between world-leading organisations, developing our events in an ever-changing and increasingly digital world.

-Security tip: Ensure you adopt a ‘clear desk, clear screen’ policy to keep your information secure.
-Using Ctrl + Alt + Delete followed by ‘lock screen’ works a treat for security.
+Security tip: Security tip: (Clear desk, clear screen) Ctrl + Alt + Delete followed by ‘lock screen’ works a treat for security.

 Chairman and Founder

-Security tip: Just like shoulder surfers, eavesdroppers can steal information silently.
-Do not discuss sensitive information if there is any chance of being overheard.
+Security tip: Security tip: Just like shoulder surfers, eavesdroppers can steal information silently.
+Do not discuss sensitive information if there is a chance of being overheard.

 My main responsibility is to coordinate our SASIG events.
 I have worked in the events industry since studying Events Management at university and have never looked back.
 I love the challenge and diversity of SASIG as no two events are ever the same.
 Organisation is my strongest skill, and I am determined to ensure that every event runs like clockwork.